 - A representative from the Transmission Company (at the discretion of National Grid).

-Anyone with experience and/or expertise in the subject matter of the Modification may be appointed a Workgroup member (see below for how to volunteer).
+Anyone with experience or expertise in the subject matter of the Modification may be appointed a Workgroup member (see below for how to volunteer).

 Members are entitled to be reimbursed for reasonable expenses incurred in attending meetings or otherwise in conducting the business of the Workgroup.
-Please note that attendees cannot claim expenses.
-Please refer to the Submitting Expenses page for more details.
+Please note that non-voting participants cannot claim expenses.